-In my photographs I accompany the creation of the architect, I have to understand it.
-It’s a source of inspiration, and I need to present it to its advantage: wait for the ideal light, capture moments of life… all these things play their part in constructing the image.
+In my photographs, I accompany the creation of the architect.
+I have to understand it.
+It’s a source of inspiration, and I need to present it to its full advantage: wait for the ideal light, capture particular moments of life… all these things play their part in constructing the image.
 The Radisson Blu concept is perfectly in sync with this approach, and the multiplicity of the alcoves is the kind of graphical particularity I like to work with.

-What was your favorite part of the job and what was the biggest challenge?
+What was your favorite part of the project?

-I like to freely wander through the space, without constraints, observing, discovering and getting to understand it before starting to shoot.
+I like to wander freely through the space, without constraints, observing, discovering and getting to understand the space before starting to shoot.
 I often snap a few photos with my cell phone to identify the angles.
 But at one point the passion takes over.
-The moment of shooting, the retouching, the finalisation, the printing: it all fascinates me.
+The moment of shooting, the retouching, the finalization, the printing: it all fascinates me.
 All these different phases of the creative process are complementary in the final result.

 I work with the Nikon D4S and Nikkor lenses, all digital.
 All prints are done with Hahnemühle 325g FineArt in the Digigraphique category.
-Today, professional digital photography has obtained an exceptional quality in HD while permitting a live visualisation, allowing a sense of safety regarding the result.
+Today, professional digital photography has obtained an exceptional quality in HD while permitting a live visualization, allowing for a sense of safety with respect to the final result.

-During a shooting like the one for Radisson Blu, I try to make a photo early in the process which serves as an example and establishes the quality I want to reach.
-It sets the bar, so to say.
+During a shoot like this one for Radisson Blu, I try to take a photo early on in the process which serves as an example and establishes the quality I want to reach.
+It sets the bar, so to speak.
 The photo below is one of my favorites because of its graphical aspect and because it represents the architectural composition as a whole.